signing-document-gettyimages.jpg

 Learn more about landlord insurance.

 No matter what type of property and casualty insurance policy you have, coverage limits will apply.
-Be sure to read your policy or check with your agent to learn about your coverage.
+Be sure to read your policy or check with your insurance provider to learn about your coverage.
 Limits can typically be adjusted based on your specific situation.